derossiwang/models/README.md

            python setup.py install
        ```

-    2. Then Navigate to models/research/slim, issue command
+    2. Then Navigate to models/research/slim, Delete existing BUILD file if any.
+Then issue command

        ```
            python setup.py build